nazavode/zirkon/docs/source/userguide/Schema-class.rst

 - *min*, *max*: if provided, it sets a minimum/maximum value for the value; if the corresponding value does not match, a *MinValueError*/*MaxValueError* exception is produced;
 - *min_len*, *max_len*: if provided, it sets a minimum/maximum length for the value (sequences or strings); if the corresponding value does not match, a *MinValueError*/*MaxValueError* exception is produced;
 - *item_min*, *item_max*, *item_min_len*, *item_max_len*: the same as *min*, *max*, *min_len* and *max_len*, but they are applied to all the sequence items (for List and Tuple validators only).
-- **values**: only for Option validators; it is mandatory and defines the set of accepted values.
-If the value does not match, an OptionValueError is produced.
+- **choices**: only for Choice validators; it is mandatory and defines the set of accepted values.
+If the value does not match, an InvalidChoiceError is produced.

 A validator can also change the section content; for instance,